There are two major industries in Los Angeles, tech and entertainment. When it comes to bringing them together, LA has emerged as the clear leader.

 Wm.
 Marc Salsberry by Ray Gordon

-A year ago, Kevin Winston, My Space movie marketer, was just starting up Digital LA.
+A year ago, Kevin Winston, then a My Space movie marketer, was just starting up Digital LA.
 Now attendees from Sony Pictures, Yahoo!, FOX Interactive Media, Google, Disney, WB, NBC, Vivendi Games, and other entertainment, studios, ad agencies, startups, and tech companies mingle at sold-out monthly gatherings.
 The January 28th happening at Coco DeVille was electric.

 Kevin Winston and I at WebTV Jan 15